jdmacleod/vfx-seqtools/docs/examples.md

 ## Expand a Sequence

-Show all frame numbers represented by a sequence expression:
+List all frame numbers represented by a sequence expression:

 ```bash
 seqexp 1001-1010x2